 Islands and continents

 Continents and islands are both words to describe areas of land.
 They mean different things because continents are much larger than islands, and islands always have water all around them.
-England is part of the British Isles (a group of islands).

 There are seven continents in the world, and tens of thousands of islands.
 Some are connected to each other, and some are surrounded by water – like Australia – but these are too large to be an island.
 Greenland is the largest island in the world, and it is a lot smaller than Australia.